Siebel CRM Licensing

 Support & Maintenance:

-Oracle support is crucial whether you have perpetual or term licenses.
+Oracle support is crucial, whether you have perpetual or term licenses.
 Annual support fees (for perpetual licenses) are typically ~22% of the license purchase price, paid yearly.
 This grants access to product updates, patches, and technical support.
-Support also entitles you to upgrade to newer Siebel versions without buying new licenses.

-For Siebel, staying on support is important if you need Oracle’s help or plan to apply patches; however, it is also a significant ongoing cost.
 If you stop paying support on perpetual licenses, you can still use the software at the last version you were entitled to, but you lose Oracle’s assistance and legal right to upgrades.

-Many organizations have sought to reduce Siebel support costs due to Siebel being stable/mature software – strategies for this are discussed later (including third-party support options).
-It’s worth noting that Oracle typically increases support prices by a small percentage annually (unless locked by contract) and that dropping support and re-enrolling later can incur back-support fees, so decisions around support need to be made carefully.
+It’s worth noting that Oracle typically increases support prices by a small percentage annually (unless locked in by contract) and that dropping support and re-enrolling later can incur back-support fees; therefore, decisions regarding support need to be made carefully.

 On-Premises vs Cloud Deployments: